Jet Schemes, Quantum Dilogarithm and Feigin-Stoyanovsky's Principal Subspaces: Introduction

-This paper is organized as follows.
-In Section 2 we recall standard definitions of the infinite jet algebra, arc space, affine vertex algebra and the Feigin-Stoyanovsky's principal subspace.
-Here, for simplicity, we only consider principal subspaces for the vacuum representation.
-In Section 3, by using filtration we get two inequalities for Hilbert series of jet algebras.
-This is then used to prove that $W(\Lambda_0)$ is classically free.
-In the main part, Section 4 and Section 5, we show equivalences of identities among (\ref{main}), (\ref{main4}), and two identities derived from the quantum dilogarithm and quiver representations.
-In sections 6 and 7, we apply the level one spinor representations for orthogonal series to investigate the $C_{2}$-algebras of the principal subspace for $L_{1}(so(5))$ and of $L_{1}(so(8))$.
-We present conjectural formulas for their characters, which if true would imply that these principal subspaces are also classically free.
+Our paper is structured as follows.
+In Section 2, we revisit standard definitions pertaining to the the $m$-jet algebra, arc algebra, affine vertex algebra and of the Feigin-Stoyanovsky principal subspace.
+For the sake of simplicity, we only consider principal subspaces for the vacuum representation.
+Section 3 introduces two distinct families of filtration applied to specific infinite jet algebras, resulting in two inequalities among Hilbert series (see Proposition \ref{filtra} and Proposition \ref{sec-ineq}).
+In the main part, Section 4 and Section 5, we show equivalences between the identities in (\ref{main}), (resp. (\ref{main4})) and the identity derived from the quantum dilogarithm (resp. quiver representations).
+This equivalence is used to demonstrate classical freeness of $W(\Lambda_0)$ (see Corollary \ref{main-cor}).
+Moving on to Sections 6 and 7, we employ the level one spinor representations for orthogonal series of affine Lie algebras \cite{feingold1985classical} to investigate the $C_{2}$-algebras of the principal subspace for $L_{1}(\so_5)$ and of $L_{1}(\so_8)$.
+Then we prove the following result: \begin{thm} The principal subspace $W(\Lambda_0)$ of $L_1(\so_5)$ is classically free. \end{thm} As a corollary of this theorem, we prove a new $q$-series identity which can be viewed as a $B_2$ version of the pentagon identity for the quantum dilogarithm \footnote{The pentagon identity is usually associated to $A_2$ root system; see Section 4.1.} :